-And Dinka people of Southern Ethiopia seem to be fearless hunters.
+Dinka people of Southern Ethiopia seem to be fearless hunters.

 Well, almost fearless!

-But by well coordinated strategies and with the help of spears they hunt for the biggest land animals like elephants
+But by well coordinated strategies and with the help of spears they hunt for the biggest land animals like elephants and giraffes.

 Also many people in the Amazon region live from hunting.
 Suruwaha, for example, use bow and arrows for big animals and blowgun for smaller game,